DuncteBot/SkyBot/README.md

 - [x] Make kpop command take in a search term (name/id)
 - [X] Make the nowplaying command show the title of the song in the embed
 - [X] Create a random seal command
+- [X] Create new way to load the bot token
+- [ ] Add a wiki that explains how to set the bot up yourself